compsci-apology/book/book.md

     2. Changing a blueprint is easier and cheaper than building a prototype
     3. Building a prototype from a blueprint is cheaper than performing the construction
     4. Describing a set of features is easier and cheaper than implementing those features
-### Using abstractions adds a new risk category
-1. The fitness of an organism is determined over long periods of time by the environment itself
-2. The fitness of a symbol is determined by the loss function
-3. The loss function itself is an abstraction of 'the true loss function' of the environment
-    1. A program which fails to compile cannot make the business money
-    2. A program which fails unit tests will likely not reliably make the business money, even if it's faster
-    3. A program which passes all the unit tests, and performs some critical functions faster, in a domain where speed is rewarded, is more likely to make the business money
-4. Modifying a symbol in a way that reduces its computed loss might not incarnate an object whose _actual_ loss is lower.
-    1. Releasing a software change is always risky even if it tests well
-    2. A new marketing campaign might fail even if it did well in focus groups
-    3. A strategy that performed well in simulated combat might not do well in actual battle
-5. Short term performance and even historical performance, are abstractions of expected future performance
-    1. A strategy that has worked well in the past, might have depended on transient environmental conditions
 ### Abstraction functions can _also_ evolve
 1. Because using abstraction has a cost and risk, abstraction functions themselves can evolve
     1. An architect might shift to a new style of blueprints which is faster to make and change